CorticosteroidsSee all parts of this guide Hide guide parts

 Corticosteroids can decrease the effectiveness of medications used to treat diabetes.

-If you need to take both of these medications, your blood glucose levels will usually be checked more regularly and your dose of diabetes medication may need to be adjusted.
+If you need to take medication for diabetes with corticosteroids, your blood glucose levels will usually need to be checked more regularly.
+Your dose of diabetes medication may then need to be adjusted.

-Corticosteroids, including steroid inhalers, can sometimes interact with a type of medication known as protease inhibitors (such as ritonavir) used to treat HIV.
+Corticosteroids can sometimes interact with a type of medication known as protease inhibitors (like ritonavir).
+These are used to treat HIV.

-The HIV medication may increase the level of corticosteroid in your body, which might increase your risk of experiencing side effects.
+The HIV medication may increase the level of corticosteroid in your body.
+This might increase your risk of experiencing side effects.

 Some vaccinations contain a weakened form of the infection they are designed to protect against.
 These are known as live vaccines.
 Examples of live vaccines include:

-As corticosteroids can weaken your immune system and make you more vulnerable to infection, you should avoid any live vaccine until at least three months after your course of corticosteroids has finished.
+Corticosteroids can weaken your immune system and make you more vulnerable to infection.
+This means you should avoid any live vaccine until at least 3 months after your course of corticosteroids has finished.

 Non-steroidal anti-inflammatory drugs

-Non-steroidal anti-inflammatory drugs (NSAIDs) are a group of commonly used painkillers, such as ibuprofen, that are available over the counter at pharmacists.
+Non-steroidal anti-inflammatory drugs (NSAIDs) are a group of commonly used painkillers.
+Some, like ibuprofen, are available over the counter.